 What is Vocabria?

-Vocabria and rilpivirine are given as a daily "lead-in dose" to help determine that you can safely use a combination form of these medicines given as a monthly injection.
+Vocabria and rilpivirine are given as a daily "lead-in dose" to help determine that you can safely use a combination form of these medicines given as an injection.

 Vocabria and rilpivirine is for use in adults who have already used other antiviral HIV medications that have controlled their viral load.
 These medicines are not a cure for HIV or AIDS.

 Tell your doctor about all your current medicines and any you start or stop using.
 Many drugs can interact, and some drugs should not be used together.